 “A smart show that is entertaining and thought-provoking.
 A brilliant bunch of graduating ITI students too.
 Promising work!”

-“Ushers/group leader are very polite and helpful.
+“Ushers/group leaders were very polite and helpful.
 Safety measures are also done very well.
 Actors are great at responding to the audience.”

 RevoLOOtion is the first graduation production of ITI's 2021 graduating cohort.